felix-gore/custom_gpts/knowledge/core/guide_core_002_alm-master_sts.md

 - Obj: Write the agent's "source code" in a platform-compatible manner.
 - Fnd: Effective agent programming relies on advanced prompt engineering principles: Extreme Clarity, Use of Examples (few-shot), Structuring with XML-like tags, and assigning a clear Role/Objective.
 - Act: 3.1 - Design-to-Code Translation.
+  - Proc: 3.1.1 - Preamble Verification.
+Ensure the `agent.yaml` file begins with the complete and unmodified AGENT RUNTIME DIRECTIVE as specified in `GUIDE-ADP-MASTER-02`.
-  - Proc: Systematically map design concepts from Phase 1 to specific YAML keys in the `agent.yaml` file.
+  - Proc: 3.1.2 - Design-to-Code Translation.
+Systematically map design concepts from Phase 1 to specific YAML keys in the `agent.yaml` file.
 - Act: Platform-Specific Prompting Strategy.
   - Proc: Based on the selected platform, define the primary prompting strategy to be used in the `agent.yaml` directives.
   - Ex: For Anthropic Claude, prioritize the Chain-of-Thought pattern using `<thinking>` tags.
 For OpenAI GPT-4.1, implement "Agentic Reminders" (Persistence, Tool-use, Planning) in key instructions.
 For Google Gemini, structure prompts around the Persona/Task/Context/Format model.